David-VTUK/CKAD-StudyGuide/RevisionTopics/Part-1-Core-Concepts.md

 # Creating manifests from Scratch

-This requires an intimiate knowledge of the Kubernetes API spec for pods - https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.18/#pod-v1-core
+This requires an intimate knowledge of the Kubernetes API spec for pods - https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.18/#pod-v1-core

 To which a basic Pod spec can be created: